amhndu/hugo-website/content/projects/open-source/kdevelop.md

 date = "2019-02-02T14:50:42+05:30"
 +++
 [KDevelop](https://kdevelop.org) is a cross-platform IDE that I primarily use for all my C++ IDE needs.
-I try to add/fix things when I can.

 Some notable contributions:
 Scratchpad plugin.
 A plugin that helps you keep a list of "scratches", temporary code files that don't belong to a project that you can run.